ECB's Demetriades says banking union feasible, urgent

-LIMOSSOL, Cyprus (Reuters) - European Central Bank policymaker Panicos Demetriades said on Tuesday that an EU plan to set up a single supervisory mechanism for euro area banks by the end of 2012 was ambitious, but feasible.
+LIMOSSOL, Cyprus, Sept 25 (Reuters) - European Central Bank policymaker Panicos Demetriades said on Tuesday that an EU plan to set up a single supervisory mechanism for euro area banks by the end of 2012 was ambitious, but feasible.

 “In my view, every effort should be made to move ahead as quickly as possible based on a phasing-in approach,” Demetriades, who is also governor of the Central Bank of Cyprus, told a business audience.

-He said the supervision scheme was urgently needed because it was a precondition for the possible direct recapitalization of banks by the European Stability Mechanism, the EU’s permanent bailout fund.
+He said the supervision scheme was urgently needed because it was a precondition for the possible direct recapitalisation of banks by the European Stability Mechanism, the EU’s permanent bailout fund.

 Plans for a European Banking Union - the single supervisory mechanism being one component of the broader framework along with European deposit insurance and resolution schemes - would partly address the current financial crisis by helping to sever the link between sovereigns and banks, he said.